-In 1995, African American sociologist Karen Fields published a brilliant new translation of Durkheim's masterpiece to replace Swain's 1915 translation.
-She has remained throughout the following decades a vocal commentator on the French thinker's work.
-Much to her credit, she has been one of the few to articulate the significance of the fact that Durkheim, from his comfortable West European White urban elite armchair position (albeit somehow at the periphery as an ethnic Jew) and in an age of colonialism and racism, saw no problem in selecting the Australian Aboriginals as the exemplary carriers of the "elementary forms of religious life" of the whole of humankind.
-This is a most significant fact, in shining contrast with the tendency towards racialism and cultural condescension that was the hallmark of anthropology until the mid-twentieth century.
+However, even this early in my argument let us dwell a bit on Les Formes.
+The African American sociologist Karen Fields in 1995 published a brilliant new translation of Durkheim's masterpiece,3 to replace the 1915 Swain one, and in tHe decades to follow she was a vocal commentator on the French thinker's work.
+Much to her credit, she has been one of the few to articulate4 the significance of the fact that Durkheim, from his comfortable armchair West European White urban elite position (though occupying something of a periphery there as an ethnic Jew), and in an age of colonialism and racism, saw no problem in selecting the Australian Aboriginals5 as the exemplary carriers of the 'elementary forms of religious life' of the whole of humankind.
+In the context of Cultures and Dialogue this is a most significant fact, in shining contrast with the tendency towards racialism and cultural condescension that was the hallmark of anthropology until the mid-20th c.
+CE.

-Not all of Fields' points are well-taken.
-In passing, and sweepingly equating mass Black activism in twentieth century USA with the far more limited Dreyfus affair of fin-de-siècle France, Fields depicts Durkheim as some kind of social activist of the type propagated by Marxists in the mid-twentieth century - the ones that learn theoretical insights from social contestation,
+Not all of Fields's points are well-taken.
+In passing, and sweepingly equating massive Black activism in the 20th-c.
+CE USA with the far more limited Dreyfus affair of fin-desiècle France, Fields depicts Durkheim as some kind of social activist of the type propagated by Marxists in the mid-20th century - the ones that learn theoretical insights from social contestation, from practice; although in Durkheim's case that would have been, not (that would have been asking too much) for the sake of inequalities based on skin pigmentation, nor those based on class, but on ethnic and religious affiliation - Jewry, in other words.
+Boldly chiding main-stream sociology as